 All are possible spouses, stewards and followers who will defend you unto death.
 They are all level capped at 50, so should be able to stick with you through most of the game, assuming you continue to improve their weapons, armor and other gear.
 Don’t forget to put health potions in their inventories.

 The basic game gives us Argis the Bulwark (Vlindrel Hall in Markarth) and Calder with the groovy mutton chops (Hjerim in Windhelm).
 Hearthfire evens up the score with two more male housecarls — Valdimar (Windstad Manor) and Gregor (Heljarchen Hall).

 There are several gray-skinned Dunmer to marry, perhaps because of the popularity of Morrowind?

 Avrusa Sarethi is an alchemist with her own farm.

-Brelyna Maryon is an apprentice mage at the College of Winterhold (where you can live anyway, once you join) and she can also be a follower, level cap 30.
+Brelyna Maryon is an apprentice mage at the College of Winterhold (no bonus house there) and she can also be a follower, level cap 30.